classyllama/devenv-vagrant/macOsSetup.md

 ### VirtualBox

-Virtual Box can either be installed by downloading the [official installer](https://www.virtualbox.org/wiki/Downloads) of via Homebrew using the following command.
+Virtual Box can be installed either by downloading the [official installer](https://www.virtualbox.org/wiki/Downloads) or via Homebrew using the following command.

     brew install virtualbox --cask